teaching-lab/stack-cs-activities/README.md

 However, the Stack wouldn't exist without the significant contributions of other Teaching Lab members, especially Martin Ukrop and Ondráš Přibyla.

-We also thank the authors of the activities (in alphabetical order): Radka Cieslarová, Jaroslav Čechák, Lukáš Daubner, Jan Horáček, and Martin Macák.
+We also thank the authors of the activities (in alphabetical order): Radka Cieslarová, Jaroslav Čechák, Lukáš Daubner, Jan Horáček, Martin Macák, and the CSIRT-MU team.

 ## Licence